 That's right.
 No one is a mind reader.

-Everyone is different, and we’ll never get to know our partners if we don't make an effort to get to know our partner.
+Everyone is different, and you'll never get to know your partners if you don't get curious about what they love in bed.

-Asking your partner, however casual, what kind of sex they like, and what they're in the mood for, and what their fantasies are will absolutely lead to hotter more connected sex.
+Asking your partner, however casual, what kind of sex they like, and what they're in the mood for, and what their fantasies are will lead to hotter, more connected sex.